Easy Ways to Protect Your Furry Friend From Fleas and Ticks

-The good news is that protecting your dog from fleas and ticks is entirely possible with the right knowledge and preventive care.
+But the good news is that protecting your dog from fleas and ticks is entirely possible with the right knowledge and preventive care.
 In this guide, we’ll show you exactly how to protect dogs from fleas and ticks, how to spot an infestation early, and which preventive treatments work best.

 Fleas and ticks may seem like small nuisances, but the problems they cause can escalate quickly if left unchecked:

-• Fleas cause constant itching and skin irritation, which can lead to hot spots, hair loss, and even infections.
+- Fleas cause constant itching and skin irritation, which can lead to hot spots, hair loss, and even infections.

-• Ticks are carriers of serious illnesses such as Lyme disease, Ehrlichiosis, and Babesiosis.
+- Ticks are carriers of serious illnesses such as Lyme disease, Ehrlichiosis, and Babesiosis.

-• Some dogs develop allergic reactions to flea saliva — a condition called Flea Allergy Dermatitis — that can cause severe discomfort.
+- Some dogs develop allergic reactions to flea saliva (a condition called flea allergy dermatitis) that can cause severe discomfort.

 Because fleas and ticks reproduce rapidly, even a few can quickly turn into a full-blown infestation in your home.
 Prevention is always better than cure.